tusharojha/flutter_fire/README.md

 A flutter sample project using all major firebase services.
 This project is a part of my YouTube series.

-- Master Branch contains Firebase Authentication (Google Sign In)
+- Master Branch contains Firebase Authentication (Google Sign In).